shashank1503-cipher/weatherEmailAutomation/README.md

 ## How to Contribute

-This Repository is currently not accepting any contributions.
+This repository is currently not accepting any contributions.

 ## Authors